mars-research/kmer_wiki/memory.md

 3.2
 ```

-On this machine, it would take us 0.73 nanoseconds to access a cacheline if all
+On this machine, we have to trigger a cache-line transaction every 0.73 nanoseconds
+(1.6 cycles) to keep all 6 channels saturated.
+On one socket (3 memory channels) this number goes up to
-6 channels are in operation and 1.46 ns (or 3.2 cycles) if we use 3 memory channels.
+ 1.46 ns (or 3.2 cycles).

-If we use N threads, t0 to tN-1, inorder to saturate the memory controller,
+If we use N threads, in order to saturate the memory controller,
 each thread would have to generate a request every (N * cycles to access a
 cacheline).